-Stage 0a: This is also called noninvasive papillary urothelial carcinoma.
-This early-stage, noninvasive cancer is only found in the inner lining of the bladder.
+- Stage 0a: This is also called noninvasive papillary urothelial carcinoma.
+This early stage, noninvasive cancer is only found in the bladder’s inner lining.
 It hasn’t grown into the muscle or connective tissue of the bladder wall.

-Stage 1: The cancer has grown into the inner bladder lining, but it has not reached the muscle in the bladder wall.
+- Stage 1: The cancer has grown into the inner bladder lining but has not reached the muscle in the bladder wall.

-Stage 3: The cancer has spread into the layer of tissue around the bladder.
-It may have spread to the prostate in a man, or into the uterus and vagina in a woman.
+- Stage 3: The cancer has spread into the layer of tissue around the bladder.
+It may have spread to the prostate or into the uterus and vagina.
 It has not spread to the lymph nodes or other organs.

-Stage 4: The cancer may have spread to lymph nodes and other parts of the body.
+- Stage 4: The cancer may have spread to lymph nodes and other body parts.

 - blood in the urine